 - Shopify Payments.
 This is one of the dropshipping payment processors completely integrated with the Shopify platform.
-Plus, it is simple to setup the Shopify Payments.
+Plus, it is simple to set up Shopify Payments.

 - PayPal.
-Many enterpreneurs usually use this dropshipping payment processor for their online stores.
+Many entrepreneurs usually use this dropshipping payment processor for their online stores.
 Additionally, PayPal is available in about 200 countries worldwide.
 And it is easy to set up PayPal on Shopify.

 - Stripe.
 Stripe is another popular payment processor available in more than 40 countries.
 Fortunately, selling online has never been easier with Shopify and Stripe.